-- We look after ourselves as we are important - We listen and try to understand others' points of view - We are aware of how our actions affect other people - We speak to others the way we would like to be spoken to - We accept that people have the right to be different or the second second violence incident recorded by the police and Operation Endeavour provides information to school about students who have been reported as missing to the police.
+- We look after ourselves as we are important - We listen and try to understand others' points of view - We are aware of how our actions affect other people - We speak to others the way we would like to be spoken to - We accept that people have the right to abuse incident recorded by the police and Operation Endeavour provides information to school about students who have been reported as missing to the police.
 Both of these systems allow us to provide support for students and families as needed.